 You can then buy the relevant class pass and book yourself into the class you’d like to attend via the system.
 You are also welcome to e-mail me to let me know how you’d like to start.

 My initial training was in Iyengar Yoga and I hold an Introductory 1 and 2 certificate.
 The training is a rigorous two-year programme after a minimum of 3 consecutive years of regular practice with a certified teacher.
 Teachers are assessed both on the depth of their own personal practice as well as their ability to teach.
-Since then I have widened my learning and hope to complete a further 300-hour advanced training in October 2020.
-This is with Jules Mitchell, a yoga teacher and bio-mechanist based in the U.S. The first U.K. based teacher to train with Jules, I am learning to appreciate the fine balance of sensation, of feeling and movement science.
+Since then I have widened my learning successfully completed a further 300-hour advanced training in October 2020.
+This was with Jules Mitchell, a yoga teacher and bio-mechanist based in the U.S. The first U.K. based teacher to train with Jules, I am learning to appreciate the fine balance of sensation, of feeling and movement science.
 Studying the latest scientific research in biomechanics and movement, somatics, pain and how we can manage it, all of course, underpinned by the deep philosophy that is yoga.